DreamingInBinary/Swiftjective-C/_posts/2020-7-15-Spend-Stack-One-Year.md

 ### Biggest Learnings

 - I love Objective-C, but Swift is so clearly the future.
-I think this is the point in my career where I really have drawn a line in the sand, and can't so much as justify starting new things in Objcetive-C, as much as I love it.
+I think this is the point in my career where I really have drawn a line in the sand, and can't so much as justify starting new things in Objective-C, as much as I love it.
 You've got ABI stability, SwiftUI, Combine...this list is only going to grow.
 - You have no idea how your app might look a year from now.
 It's shifted from a grocery shopping app, to a running total list, to tracking expenses and now over to full-on budgeting alongside the expensing functions.
 - Being a bit naive about releasing something primarily for my own enjoyment, without realizing how it could potentially play an important role in someone else's life.
 I think it's mainly due to it being a finance app, and finances are an inherently sensitive, personal and important components to your life.
 - I have a fairly clear path and signals to explore to make Spend Stack go from a hobby, to a business.
 I'm unsure if I'll ever explore them in earnest.
 Of course, there's zero guarantees any of them would work, but it's good to be in a position where I see "Oh, okay.
 I could do X and Y to make it grow" instead of "Well, I guess that's it."